 I’m worried about my medication; will my carer be able to assist?

-If you wish for help to manage your medications, we will complete a medication risk assessment as part of the initial assessment visit.
+If you wish for help to manage your medications, we will complete a medication risk assessment as part of the initial assessment visit or a review visit.
 This will determine what level of support you need.
 This information will them form part of your service delivery plan.
 Please note staff cannot give any medication that has been pre dispensed unless it is in a pharmacy supplied Monitored Dosage System (MDS).

 I won’t be able to get to the door to let my carers in.
 What should I do?